livingingroups/eas-coding-workshops/20241212-codereview/README.md

 # Why?

-- Ensure errors in code do not result in incorrect information in the sc
+Ensure errors in code do not result in incorrect findings in the scientific literature.
--

 # What are we checking?
 - Does code **R**un?
 [Ivmey-Cook]